 How Do I Calculate Estimated Taxes for My Business?

 Lots of business owners get caught with tax surprises at startup or when they begin to make a profit.
 The surprise comes because they don't realize they must pay estimated taxes on their business income.
-This article describes how to do a quick general calculation to find out how much you might have to pay in estimated taxes.

 Why Estimated Taxes are Important